 - Ivermectin – It is obtained from bacteria found in soil which is capable of paralyzing and killing lice and nits.
 It is safe to use for children older than 6 months.
 It has little to no side effects.

-- Benzyl alcohol – It disrupts the normal respiration of louse but is incapable of killing lice-eggs.
+- Benzyl alcohol – It disrupts the normal respiration of the louse but is incapable of killing lice-eggs.

 - Lindane – It is found in shampoos.
-This neurotoxin kills lice and it’s eggs.
+This neurotoxin kills lice and their eggs.
 But, it is suspected to be a human carcinogen.
 It can cause major side effects such as seizures as well as deaths.

-If you don’t want to use chemical based products to get rid of lice, you can use some home remedies to kill the lice.
+If you don’t want to use chemical-based products to get rid of lice, you can use some home remedies to kill the lice.
 These homemade remedies are easily available and cannot harm you or your baby.

 1. Olive Oil:

 Olive oil is found in every household.
 From cooking to moisturizing, olive oil has various uses.
 Olive oil is also a great way to get rid of lice!
 Olive oil suffocates and kills lice present in our hair.
 It damages the breathing of the lice.
-Moreover, the smooth texture of the oil prevents the lice-eggs from sticking to hair strands.
+Moreover, the smooth texture of the oil prevents the lice eggs from sticking to hair strands.

 Neem is the cure to all ailments.
 It is a power plant.
 It can be used in various ways.
-The power plant is capable of purifying the air, curing health problems, removing pimples and acne and, additionally, destroying lice.
+The power plant is capable of purifying the air, curing health problems, removing pimples and acne, and, additionally, destroying lice.